Calvin-Data-Science/data202/web/index.md

 # Prerequisites

-This course assumes programming experience at the level of CS 104/106/108 and data experience at the level of DATA 101.
+* DATA 175, or DATA 101, or both IS 141 and IS 171, and
+* CS 104, CS 106, or CS CS 108.
+(A minimum grade of C in CS 108, CS 104, or CS 106 is required.)

 A basic comfort with statistics will be very helpful but is not assumed.

 # Communication